 Gary is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Gary in 2022 was $33,194, which is middle income relative to South Dakota and the nation.
-This equates to an annual income of $132,776 for a family of four.
+The per capita income in Gary in 2022 was $32,800, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
+This equates to an annual income of $131,200 for a family of four.
 However, Gary contains both very wealthy and poor people as well.

-Gary is a somewhat ethnically-diverse city.
 The people who call Gary home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gary residents report their race to be White.
-Gary also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.25% of the city’s residents.
 Important ancestries of people in Gary include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Gary is English.
 Other important languages spoken here include Polish and Scandinavian languages.